opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/waf_domain_v1.html.markdown

 The `server` block supports:

-* `client_protocol` - (Required) Protocol type of the client.
+* `front_protocol` - (Required) Protocol type of the client.
 The options are HTTP and HTTPS.

-* `server_protocol` - (Required) Protocol used by WAF to forward client requests to the server.
+* `back_protocol` - (Required) Protocol used by WAF to forward client requests to the server.
 The options are HTTP and HTTPS.

 * `address` - (Required) IP address or domain name of the web server that the client accesses.
 For example, 192.168.1.1 or www.a.com.